napframework/nap-docs/app/manual/09_project_management.md

     install(FILES $<TARGET_FILE:libfoo> DESTINATION lib)
 endif()
 ```
 On Windows the previously defined `add_custom_command` already takes care of that.
-Note that the application won't run if you forget to install the library because `libfoo` will be missing from the distributable app package.
+Note that the packaged application won't run if you forget to install the `libfoo` library during packaging.

 ### macOS RPATH Management {#macos_thirdparty_library_rpath}